hildebra/Rarefaction/Readme.md

 **rarefied_to_X_n_Y.tsv**

-If `NoOfMatrices > 0` each raefied matrix will be saved in the output directory under this file.
+If `NoOfMatrices > 0` each rarefied matrix will be saved in the output directory under this file.
 The structure of all files is the same and similar to the input file.

 **sums.txt**

 This file contains the column sums of all samples.
-It can be used to estimate well suited rarefaction depth
+It can be used to estimate well suited rarefaction depth.

 ### Temporary files
-Only in mode `rare_lowMem` temporay files will be produced to reduce RAM usage.
+If the mode `rare_lowMem` is used, temporary files will be produced to reduce RAM usage.
 Thus the input matrix will be first split into its columns and each column will be written into a single file.

-If ...
+Those file will then be loaded again and deleted after the software is finished using them.

+Temporary files will also be created if `NoOfMatrices > 0` and `tmpStore = 1 (default)`.
+In this case the vectors of the rarefied tables will be stored on disk as binary before merging them to tables.

+In both cases RAM usage is drastically reduced and the load on the local drive is substantially higher.